AnnaBurova/AnnaBurova/README.md

 Key aspects of my experience include:

-- **End-to-End Development:** From initial concept and architecture to deployment and maintenance.
+- **End-to-End Development**: From initial concept and architecture to deployment and maintenance.
-- **Full-Stack Expertise:** Building robust, responsive applications using a modern tech stack (PHP, Python, JavaScript, SQL).
+- **Full-Stack Expertise**: Building robust, responsive applications using a modern tech stack (PHP, Python, JavaScript, SQL).
-- **Data-Driven Projects:** Leveraging APIs and databases to build dynamic applications, such as my current GW2 API analysis project.
+- **Data-Driven Projects**: Leveraging APIs and databases to build dynamic applications, such as my current GW2 API analysis project.
-- **Client Collaboration:** Providing clear technical solutions and direct support to ensure project success and user satisfaction.
+- **Client Collaboration**: Providing clear technical solutions and direct support to ensure project success and user satisfaction.

 ---